 - (a) In general.
 Except as provided in this subsection for a Special Project, the yard, lot, and space regulations for an MU-3 Mixed Use District apply. - (1) Height.
-Maximum structure height is 330 feet. - (b) Special Project.
-If compliant with Section 51P-XXXX.112, the following yard, lot, and space regulations apply.
+Maximum structure height is 330 feet. - (2) Stories.
+No maximum stories. - (3) Floor area ratio.
+This district is considered one lot for purposes of required floor area ratio calculations. - (b) Special Project.
+If compliant with Section 51P-XXXX.113, the following yard, lot, and space regulations apply.